-- CO1: understand the concept of interference of waves by division of wave front and its different methods and concept of coherence. - CO2: understand the interference of waves by division of Amplitude and its methods and will have knowledge of interferometers - CO3: understand the Huygen's Fresnel theory and diffraction, Fraunhoffer diffraction due to single slit, double slit and n slits, the concept of resolving power. - CO4: understand the concept the polarization of light and types of polarisers.
+- CO1: understand the concept of interference of waves by division of wave front and by division of Amplitude, its different methods and interferometers. - CO2: understand the Huygen's Fresnel theory and diffraction, Fraunhoffer diffraction due to single slit, double slit and n slits, the concept of resolving power. - CO3: understand the concept the polarization of light and types of polarisers. - CO4: understand the fundamentals of lasers and its processes.
+The knowledge of different components and types of lasers and its applications

-PHYSICS Course Code: BCSM-3395 (II) PAPER-B: OPTICS (THEORY)
+Session 2022-23 PHYSICS Course Code: BCSM-3395 (II) PAPER-B: OPTICS AND LASER (THEORY)

 Eight questions of equal marks are to be set, two in each of the four Sections (A-D).
 Questions of Sections A-D should be set from Units I-IV of the syllabus respectively.
 Questions may be subdivided into parts (not exceeding four).
 Candidates are required to attempt five questions, selecting at least one question from each section.
 The fifth question may be attempted from any Section.
+Each question carries 6 marks.